October 31, 2018 7 min read

 5. Weight-Lifting for Women

-This tip is for you ladies.
-Speeding up your metabolism, obtaining curves in the right places, increasing the burning of calories while working out, increasing your daily energy, improving sleep quality, and increasing endorphin release while working out are just some of the great benefits of weight-lifting for females.
-Since many women are worried about “bulking up” by lifting weights, they should keep in mind that due to our much lower testosterone levels than men and our “major anabolic hormone” in women compared to men, we need not worry about this bulk.
-There are very very few women who will bulk up through lifting weights without an extreme bodybuilding training regime of both gym and diet.
-As Rowdy Yates, a fitness manager at Crunch Fitness in New York City says, "It’s nearly impossible to turn a woman into a She-Hulk.
-Fat-loss is much easier to achieve than muscle gain".
+There are very very few women who will bulk up by lifting weights without an extreme bodybuilding training regime in both the gym and diet.
+As Rowdy Yates, a fitness manager at Crunch Fitness in New York City, says, "It’s nearly impossible to turn a woman into a She-Hulk.
+Fat loss is much easier to achieve than muscle gain".

-Why add a Marine Collagen supplement to your routine?
+Why Add a Marine Collagen Supplement to Your Routine?

 In conclusion, one secret weapon of those looking to build more lean muscle is a Premium Collagen Supplement.
-A highly bioavailable Collagen Hydrolysate can work like an all-natural catalyst that can decrease muscle breakdown after work-outs by providing the body with the required amount of amino acids to build muscles again.
-Furthermore, a daily collagen supplementwill help to lessen any joint pain experienced during the the recovery period.
+A highly bioavailable Collagen Hydrolysate can work like an all-natural catalyst that can decrease muscle breakdown after workouts by providing the body with the required amount of amino acids to build muscles again.
+Furthermore, a daily collagen supplement will help to lessen any joint pain experienced during the the recovery period.

 As a pharmacologist, I would like to provide one final tip regarding the type of collagen supplementI would most recommend for lean muscle gains in both men and women.